v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/0402-Enable device management.md

 1. In **LON-CL3**, in the Azure portal, scroll the page to the left on the page and then in the **Azure Active Directory** blade click **Devices**.

-2. In the details pane, verify that only one device is listed.
+2. In the details pane, verify that only one device is listed (the desktop you provisioned in the previous Autopilot lab)

 3. On the **Devices** pane, click **Device settings**.